 Ask the Expert: Elisabeth Chizek, Equine Nutritionist

 Q: Are ulcers just inevitable in some horses?
-What can I do to reduce the risk without having to pay for daily doses of omeprazole?
+What can I do to reduce the risk of ulcers without having to pay for daily doses of omeprazole?

 Equine Gastric Ulcer Syndrome (EGUS) is the presence of ulceration in the non-glandular and/or glandular stomach.
 Clinical signs of EGUS include poor appetite, dull hair coat, weight loss, colic, abdominal discomfort, behavior changes, and reduced performance.
 However, these symptoms are not always a guarantee that your horse has ulcers.
 If you horse does exhibit these symptoms, a veterinarian can diagnose EGUS by performing an endoscopy of the horse’s stomach.
 This will enable your veterinarian to visualize any ulcers and determine the severity.